bUnit-dev/bUnit/docs/site/docs/interaction/awaiting-async-state.md

 1. The test uses a `TaskCompletionSource<string>` to simulate an async web service.
 2. In the second highlighted line, the result is provided to the component through the `textService`.
 This causes the component to re-render.
-3. In the third highlighted line, the `WaitForState()` method is used to block the test until the predicate provided to it returns true.
+3. In the third highlighted line, the `WaitForStateAsync()` method is used to block the test until the predicate provided to it returns true.
 4. Finally, the tests assertion step can execute, knowing that the desired state has been reached.

 > [!WARNING]
 > The wait predicate and an assertion should not verify the same thing.
-Instead, use the `WaitForAssertion(...)` method covered on the <xref:async-assertion> page instead.
+Instead, use the `WaitForAssertionAsync(...)` method covered on the <xref:async-assertion> page instead.

 ### Controlling wait timeout

-The timeout, which defaults to one second, can be controlled by passing a `TimeSpan` as the second argument to the `WaitForState()` method, e.g.:
+The timeout, which defaults to one second, can be controlled by passing a `TimeSpan` as the second argument to the `WaitForStateAsync()` method, e.g.:

 [!code-csharp[](../../../samples/tests/xunit/AsyncDataTest.cs?start=43&end=43)]